larsgson/csv2usfm/README.md

 ## Features

-- Offering an easy to use app for converting Bible books in Html format into the widely used USFM format
+- Offering an easy to use app for converting Bible books in CSV format into USJ format

 ---